Envelopes and refinements in categories, with applications to Functional Analysis: Introduction

 One can call duality, presented in diagram \eqref{int:chetyrehugolnik-O-O*}, the {\it complex geometry duality}, having in mind the class of objects under consideration.
 The obtained theory for the described class of groups contrasts with the other existing theories in the following two points.
-First, its enveloping category (in which the group algebras lie) consists of Hopf algebras.
+First, its enveloping category (to which the group algebras belong) consists of Hopf algebras.
 And, second, the diagram \eqref{int:chetyrehugolnik-O-O*} suggests a natural way for constructing the analogous dualities for the ``other geometries'', in particular, for differential geometry and for topology: one should just replace the Arens-Michael envelope in diagrams analogous to \eqref{int:chetyrehugolnik-O-O*} with some other envelopes (and this automatically leads to the replacing of the constructions in the corners of the diagram with some proper analogs from analysis).

-This alleged connection between different dualities in geometry and different envelopes of topological algebras was recently vouched by another example: in the work by J.~N.~Kuznetsova \cite{Kuznetsova} the Arens-Michael envelope was replaced by the $C^*$-envelope\footnote{We give the definition of $C^*$-envelopes on page \pageref{DEF:C*-obolochka}.}, and this immediately led to a variant of {\it topological duality}, where the Stein groups are replaced by the Moore groups, and the algebras ${\mathcal O}(G)$ and ${\mathcal O}_{\exp}(G)$, respectively, by the algebra ${\mathcal C}(G)$ of continuous functions on $G$ and the algebra ${\mathcal K}(G)$ of coefficients of norm-continuous representations of $G$.
+This alleged connection between different dualities in geometry and different envelopes of topological algebras was recently vouched by other examples: \bit{ \item[1)] In the work by J.~N.~Kuznetsova \cite{Kuznetsova} the Arens-Michael envelope was replaced by the envelope generated by the $C^*$-quotient maps\footnote{Below on page \pageref{DEF:C*-obolochka} we define this construction as the Kuznetsova envelope.}, and this immediately led to a variant of {\it topological duality}, where the Stein groups are replaced by the Moore groups, and the algebras ${\mathcal O}(G)$ and ${\mathcal O}_{\exp}(G)$, respectively, by the algebra ${\mathcal C}(G)$ of continuous functions on $G$ and the algebra ${\mathcal K}(G)$ of coefficients of norm-continuous representations of $G$.

+\item[2)] In author's work \cite{Akbarov-C-infty} a notion of smooth envelope $\Env_{\infty} A$ of a topological algebra $A$ was introduced.
+This construction replaces the Arens-Michael envelope in passage from complex analysis to the differential geometry, and an analogue of the Pirkovski theorem \eqref{P^heartsuit(M)=O(M)} was proved in the differential-geometric context: if a subalgebra $A$ in the algebra ${\mathcal C}^\infty(M)$ of smooth functions on a smooth variety $M$ has the same spectrum and the same tangent space in each point, then

-It is interesting (and predictable), that in these theories the classical Fourier and Gelfand transforms are interpreted as envelopes with respect to the prescribed class of algebras (see below Theorems \ref{TH:Fourier-Stein=obolochka}, \ref{TH:Fourier-LCA=obolochka} and \ref{EX:C^*-obolochka}).
+This result gives a hope that a similar {\it duality theory in differential geometry} will be constructed in near future with a proper class of real Lie groups. }\eit It is interesting (and predictable), that in these theories the classical Fourier and Gelfand transforms are interpreted as envelopes with respect to the prescribed class of algebras (see e.g. below Theorems \ref{TH:Fourier-Stein=obolochka}, \ref{TH:Fourier-LCA=obolochka} and \ref{EX:C^*-obolochka}).